michaeldenzler/ad_banner_replacement/README.md

 This projects shows how to replace advertisement banners with any other template advertisement using Computer Vision and OpenCV in C++.

 ## Algorithm steps
-Step 1: Detect the advertisement banners in the image.
+1. Detect the advertisement banners in the image.
-Step 2: Replace the advertisement banner with the template advertisement.
+2. Replace the advertisement banner with the template advertisement.

 The code can be executed from the build directory with the folling dummy command:
 ```